 - (a) Senior Preferred Stock: No shares issued or outstanding.
 Shares may be issued with such voting, dividend, redemption, sinking fund, conversion, exchange, liquidation and other rights as shall be determined by the Company's Board of Directors, without approval of the stockholders.
-The Senior Preferred Stock would have a preference over common stock as to payment of dividends, as to the right to distribution of assets upon redemption of such shares or upon liquidation of the Company. - (b) 10% Cumulative Preferred Stock: Redeemable at the Company's option at \$5.00 per share plus accumulated dividends; non-voting; cumulative dividends at the rate of 10% payable semi-annually on January 15 and July 15; no shares issued or outstanding. - (c) Common stock: At December 31, 2020, 2019 and 2018 the shares issued equaled shares outstanding.
+The Senior Preferred Stock would have a preference over common stock as to payment of dividends, as to the right to distribution of assets upon redemption of such shares or upon liquidation of the Company. - (b) 10% Cumulative Preferred Stock: Redeemable at the Company's option at \$5.00 per share plus accumulated dividends; non-voting; cumulative dividends at the rate of 10% payable semi-annually on January 15 and July 15; no shares issued or outstanding. - (c) Common stock: At December 31, 2021, 2020 and 2019 the shares issued equaled shares outstanding.

 In November 1999, the Company adopted a Stock Repurchase Program (the "SRP").
 The SRP may be used as a means to increase earnings per share and return on equity, to purchase treasury stock for the exercise of stock options or for distributions under the Deferred Stock Compensation Plan, to provide liquidity for optionees to dispose of stock from exercises of their stock options, and to provide liquidity for stockholders wishing to sell their stock.
 All shares repurchased under the SRP have been retired and not held as treasury stock.
 The timing, price and amount of stock repurchases under the SRP may be determined by management and approved by the Company's Executive Committee.
+During September 2021, the SRP was amended to permit the repurchase of an additional 650,000 shares.